1001hadi/react-sba-books/README.md

 - create state for favorite books
 - add the state to local storage for memory
 - do this operation in try/catch block
 - handle add and remove operation
+- navigation bar has been added in this step -

 10- style it with css